-First, the federal Department of Labor (DOL) recently proposed an increase to the minimum required salary for employees designated as exempt from overtime pay from $23,660 to $35,308.
-Although this change is likely about six months away from taking effect, it is advisable for SSA members to review their payroll structure now to plan for any changes that will be necessary when the change goes into effect.
-When the changes take effect, salaried employees who make less than $35,308 must either receive a salary increase or be converted to an overtime-eligible employee.
+First, the federal Department of Labor (DOL) recently finalized an increase to the minimum required salary for employees designated as exempt from overtime pay from $23,660 to $35,568.
+The new minimum required salary takes effect on January 1, 2020.
+It is advisable for SSA members to review their payroll structure now to plan for any changes that will be necessary as of January 1, 2020.
+When the changes take effect, salaried employees who make less than $35,568 must either receive a salary increase or be converted to an overtime-eligible employee.

 Therefore, storage operators are strongly urged to review the OVERTIME MEMO to better understand the exemptions from overtime pay and to determine whether their employees are accurately designated as exempt from overtime pay.
 If the employee’s job duties do not fall into one of the exemptions, federal law requires that the employer pay the employee overtime for any hours worked in excess of 40 hours per workweek.
 The memo also discusses the proposed change to the minimum required salary and tips to prepare for the change.

 Storage operators must keep in mind that federal law sets minimum requirements for employers.
 State and local employment laws often impose stricter requirements that employers must meet.